 When it comes to treating obstructive sleep apnea, the treatment will depend on the underlying cause of the sleep apnea.
 Dr. Berry will first determine what is causing your airway to narrow while you are sleeping.
 Sometimes obstructive sleep apnea is caused by something as small as the way you sleep or a health condition you are dealing with such as a respiratory infection.
 Sometimes something as simple as a behavioral change may be all that is necessary.

-If, after reviewing your sleep study results, Dr. Berry feels that your obstructive sleep apnea can be effectively treated with an oral sleep apnea appliance, he will then work with you to identify just how much an oral appliance must reposition your jaw to pull the tongue and jaw forward so that while you are sleeping at night, your throat and airway is free of any sort of blockage that may cause you to stop breathing.
+If, after reviewing your sleep study results, Dr. Berry feels that your obstructive sleep apnea can be effectively treated with an oral sleep apnea appliance, he will then work with you to identify just how much an oral appliance must reposition your jaw to pull the tongue and jaw forward so that while you are sleeping at night, your throat and airway are free of any sort of blockage that may cause you to stop breathing.
+We custom-fit your oral appliance with iTero digital scans.
+No need to bite into a tray of goop to get a custom appliance.

 In some cases factors such as genetics and obesity may be the cause of, or at least a contributing factor in your obstructive sleep apnea.
 Dr. Berry will discuss treatment options with you to ensure that your sleep apnea is properly taken care of.
 An alternative method of treatment for those with obstructive sleep apnea may be weight-loss with the help of special diets or weight-loss surgery.